INRIA/scikit-learn-mooc/slides/ensemble.md

 ]

 ???
 We could continue to refining our ensemble model.
 At each step we focus on mistakes of the previous model.

 ---

 # Take away

-- `boosting` fit sequentially shallow trees
+- `boosting` fits sequentially shallow trees
-- `bagging` fit simultaneously deep trees
+- `bagging` fits simultaneously deep trees